brglea/habitat_suitability/README.md

     match up.
 Check out the ds.rio.reproject_match() method from rioxarray.

     d.
 Build a model.
 You can use any model you wish, so long as you explain your choice.
-However, if you are not sure what to do, we recommend building a fuzzy logic model (see below).
+However, if you are not sure what to do, build a fuzzy logic model (see below).
         i.
-Research S. nutans, and find out what optimal values are for each variable you are using (e.g. soil pH, slope, and current climatological annual precipitation).
+Research species of choice, and find out what optimal values are for each variable you are using (e.g. soil pH, slope, and current climatological annual precipitation).
         ii.
 For each digital number in each raster, assign a value from 0 to 1